kensanata/planet-jupiter/README.md

 For an example of how it might look, check out the setup for the planets I run.
 [https://alexschroeder.ch/cgit/planet/about/](https://alexschroeder.ch/cgit/planet/about/)

+## Logging

+Use the `--log=LEVEL` to set the log level.
+Valid values for LEVEL are debug, info, warn, error, and fatal.

 ## Dependencies

 To run Jupiter on Debian: